tablecheck/nihaopay-ruby/README.md

 ## License

-This library is provided by [KK VESPER](https://www.kkvesper.jp/) under the MIT License.
+This library is provided by [TableCheck](https://corp.tablecheck.com) under the MIT License.
 Refer to LICENSE for details.

 NihaoPay is trademark of [Aurfy Inc](https://www.nihaopay.com).
 Aurfy Inc does not provide, support, or endorse this library.